hariprasad5/Face-Rekognition/README.md

 # Face-Rekognition
-Facial Recognition software using AWS EC2 , AWS-Rekognition and a Telegram bot
+Facial Recognition software using AWS EC2 , AWS-Rekognition and a Telegram bot.